AnyBody/ammr/Docs/index.rst

 The AnyBody Managed Model Repository consists of two parts:

-*
-    Body Models (put link): The human body models which can be customized and scaled to build a specific musculoskeletal model;
+* :ref:`Body Models <the_body_model>`: The human body models which can be customized and scaled to build a specific musculoskeletal model;

-*
-    Application examples (put link): in which the body models are utilized in specific applications (from common daily activities, like pushing the acceleration or brake pedals of a car, to workplace specific scenarios).
+* :ref:`Application examples <examples-index>`: in which the body models are utilized in specific applications (from common daily activities, like pushing the acceleration or brake pedals of a car, to workplace specific scenarios).

 The models are developed in research projects at academic institutions or by